|LW.12769 / LW.12770

 A typical breakdown of a seminar session might be: 25 minutes of lecture/discussion, a 30-minute experiential learning exercise, a 10-minute break, and 55 minutes of being joined by a guest speaker for conversation and Q&A. Experiential learning may include role playing exercises, policy debates, and crafting relevant hypos in advance for guest speakers.

-To give one example from a past semester, we could have lecture/discussion about the existence or lack thereof of external oversight of local prosecutors’ offices and what some offices are doing to try to create internal oversight instead (i.e. Conviction Review Units), hold a policy debate on New York State’s Commission on Prosecutorial Conduct (the first of its kind in the country, it was recently signed into law but is not yet up and running) to provide external oversight where each student takes a different position and argues their point for 3 minutes, and then welcome an expert guest speaker, like the chief of the Conviction Review Unit at a local DA’s office, to discuss their experiences and thoughts on all of the above.
+To give one example from a past semester, we could have lecture/discussion about the existence or lack thereof of external oversight of local prosecutors’ offices and what some offices are doing to try to create internal oversight instead (i.e. Conviction Review Units), conduct a role playing exercise where students in particular roles (i.e. the trial prosecutor, the ADA in the CRU, the defense lawyer, the outside review panel for conviction review at the DA’s office, etc) argue about the facts and law relating to a petition to overturn a conviction taken from a real case, and then welcome an expert guest speaker, like the chief of the Conviction Review Unit at a local DA’s office, to discuss their experiences and thoughts on all of the above (including how close the student role-players came while making their arguments and decisions to the actual case on which the exercise was based).

-In another example from last year, we could discuss inter-branch oversight in the federal system, with particular emphasis on Congress’s oversight of the executive branch (including both executive branch officeholders and the agencies), particularly given the many recent examples of clashes between the branches during two impeachment hearings in the Trump era and the work of the still ongoing 1/6 Special Committee, and then welcome a speaker like Dan Goldman (a former federal prosecutor who served as Chief Investigator for the House Intelligence Committee during the first impeachment of former President Trump) to discuss the challenges of Congress’s oversight role in the Trump era, answer questions, and engage in a lightning round of fielding hypotheticals that each student crafted in advance to tease out the parameters of what Congress is supposed to be doing, and what it is actually capable of doing when faced with significant obstruction.
+In another example from a prior year, we could discuss inter-branch oversight in the federal system, with emphasis on Congress’s oversight of the executive branch (including both executive branch officeholders and the agencies), particularly given the many recent examples of clashes between the branches during two impeachment hearings in the Trump era, the work of the 1/6 Special Committee (and now the work of House Republicans to investigate what they call the weaponization of the government against conservatives), and then welcome a speaker like Dan Goldman (a former federal prosecutor who served as Chief Investigator for the House Intelligence Committee during the first impeachment of former President Trump , and who is now a new member of the House of Representatives in Congress) to discuss the challenges of Congress’s oversight role in the Trump era and beyond, answer questions, and engage in a lightning round of fielding hypotheticals that each student crafted in advance to tease out the parameters of what Congress is supposed to be doing, and what it is actually capable of doing when faced with significant obstruction.

 Students interested in applying should submit the standard application, resume, and transcript online through CAMS.
 Selected applicants will be invited to interview.
 If you have questions regarding the externship, please contact Rachel Pauley or Jennifer Rodgers.

-The following students participated in the Spring 2022 clinic:
+The following current students participated in either the Spring 2022 or Spring 2023 clinic:

 * 5 credits include 3 clinical credits and 2 academic seminar credits.